 According to the Open Knowledge Foundation: Open data is data that can be freely used, shared and built on by anyone, anywhere, for any purpose.

-- Re-use and redistribution: that people can reuse and share the data
+Re-use and redistribution — anyone can reuse, build on, and share the data

 Is that different from open source?